-Buying a second home and converting your primary residence into a rental space is a great idea.
+To buy a second home and to make your primary home a rental space is a great idea.
 This is because you can have an extra source of monthly income that can cover or offset your mortgage payment.
 And that this strategy makes the homeownership process less expensive and easier than getting a new investment property loan.

 Needless to say, the unprecedented challenges posed by the global pandemic have truly transformed lives and the world around us.
 Even post-COVID-19, people now prefer to stick with the concept of ‘Stay home, stay safe’.
 During COVID-19, most people choose to work from home to maintain social distance and stay safe.
 However, working at home wasn’t easy for those living in small homes.
 But as it was the need of the hour, they had to accommodate.
-If you faced this problem but still want to work from home post-COVID-19, renting your current space and buying a bigger home to meet your changing lifestyle needs is best.
+If you faced this problem but still want to work from home post-COVID-19, make your primary home a rental space and buy a bigger home to meet your changing lifestyle needs is best.
 This is also a way of seizing opportunities amidst the problems we face!

 So, here are the best tips to help you convert your primary residence into a rental space while ensuring it is a sustainable and lucrative property investment.

 Though property owners can rent their mortgaged homes, it is still advisable to check your lending agreement if you’re allowed to do so.
 If it allows you, then go ahead and get started.
 However, if it doesn’t, then you’ll have to refinance with another mortgage lender who allows you to rent your property.